duckdb/duckdb/tools/nodejs/README.md

 ### Tests:
-Tests are located in `tools/nodejs/test` and can be run with `npm test`
+Tests are located in `tools/nodejs/test` and can be run with `npm test` To run a single test, you can use `npm test -- --grep "name of test as given in describe"`

 ### Additional notes:
 To build the NodeJS package from source, when on Windows, requires the following extra steps: